talwrii/plugin-repl/README.md

 This code exposes and wraps the [Obsidian plugin API](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) - as all plugins do - but Plugin REPL does this in a rather more direct / turing-complete way.

 ## About me
-*If you are interesting in this you might be interested in my [obsidian cookbook](https://medium.com/@readwithai/youtube-shorts-introduction-to-obsidian-56bd01506fa0).*

 *I make productivity tools and AI tools related to reading and research.*
 *If that sounds interesting you can follow me on <a href="https://x.com/readwithai">twitter</a> or <a href="https://bsky.app/profile/readwithai.bsky.social">bluesky</a>.*